nadeemlab/ImPartial/README.md

 ## Demo with [DeepCell Label](https://github.com/vanvalenlab/deepcell-label)

-This is a proof of concept demo of integration of ImPartial with DeepCell-Label for doing interactive deep learning whole-cell segmentation using partial annotations.
-Deeper integration **COMING SOON!!!** Here you see the results after every few epochs during training of ImPartial on Tissuenet dataset.
+This is a proof of concept demo of integration of ImPartial with DeepCell-Label for doing interactive deep learning whole-cell segmentation using partial annotations. **COMING SOON: We are collaborating with the [VanValen Lab](https://www.vanvalen.caltech.edu/) for a deeper integration of ImPartial with DeepCell Label**.
+Here you see the results after every few epochs during training of ImPartial on Tissuenet dataset.

 ![demo_nucleiseg_gif](./images/deepcell-label-nucleiSeg-image.gif)**Figure2**. *Nuclie segmentation.* The nuclie in input sample is give a few foreground(white) and background(red) scribbles.
 Image shows intermediate results after every 10th epoch.
 Final predictons are overlayed on ground truth.